ZeviLiao/babel7-nodejs-starter/README.md

 # babel7-nodejs-starter

-clone the project, and type the command.
+clone the project, and type the commands as below.
 first install all packages.

 ```